codechips/FooocusPlus/fooocusplus_log.md

 # 0.9.8 Dev

 * initialized the UserDir folder, its location defaults to the repo's parent
-* by default, UserDir contains the models, presets, startup batch & wildcards folders
+* by default, UserDir contains the models, presets, startup batch, startup images & wildcards folders
 * removed "auto" model support in presets, a confusing & unnessary "feature"
 * added the Flux_BlackColor_SaMay.safetensors & FluxDFaeTasticDetails.safetensors to the built-in LoRAs